jaspector

 Township page sends building permits and key land-use approvals to the county first

-Typical processing time is County standard is generally within 15 business days after a complete application.
+Building permit processing times in Palmer Township, MN typically run County standard is generally within 15 business days after a complete application.
+Timelines can vary based on project complexity and current department workload.